Fall from Height Claims

 Which workers are most at risk of falling from heights?

-All employees across all sectors could be at risk of falling from height at work; however, there are certain professions that are more likely to place workers at risk, including:
+All employees across all sectors could be at risk of falling from a height at work; however, certain professions are more likely to place workers at risk, including:

 • Construction and maintenance workers